 Associate Dean, Office of Marketing and Communications

 Samara’s career spans three start-ups, two universities and a national news program, always with a driving ambition to push the boundaries of what education and technology can achieve together.
 After working on interactive museum displays and managing an educational facility for K-12 students post college, Samara answered the call of the Internet revolution and joined a new venture editing teen-authored stories for an early content distributor.
 She took her passion for youth journalism to the PBS NewsHour with Jim Lehrer as the manager of their multimedia engagement program for high school students and teachers.
-Her love of telling a good story through technology developed further as a television producer for the flagship broadcast, producing live discussions and taped feature stories for a nightly international audience of two million viewers.
-A junkie of complex projects, she also managed communications initiatives, operations and programs at George Washington University.
+Her love of telling a good story through technology developed further as a television news producer for the flagship broadcast, producing live discussions and taped feature stories for a nightly international audience of two million viewers.
+A complex-projects fanatic, she also managed communications initiatives, operations and programs at George Washington University.
 Her accomplishments there included facilitating sold-out major campus events which were often livestreamed or shown on live national TV.
-They drew national media attention and trending Twitter hashtags, featuring VIP guests including renowned journalists, cabinet and Congressional members, and the occasional president.
+They drew national media attention and trending Twitter hashtags, featuring VIP guests including renowned journalists, cabinet and Congressional members, and the occasional U.S. president.

 215 Garden Avenue

 Since May 2018, the CALS Office of Marketing and Communications has been leading a strategic initiative to rethink the online system.
 Launched in late 2019, the first phase of the new web system expands the college’s digital storytelling...